 - Cyber Security Awareness Training is an ongoing process, not a one-time event.
 A comprehensive campaign of training classes, detailed e-mails about top threats, and printed literature strategically placed around the office should be developed and deployed on a regular basis.
 Strengthen your cyber awareness program.

-- Incident Response Readiness is an overall program that organizations should adopt with the goal of hardening systems, creating incident response plans and gaining the skills necessary to respond appropriately if and when an incident occurs.
-Be sure your incident response plan incorporates first responder training as well as incident manager training.
+- Incident Response Readiness is an overall program that organizations should adopt with the goal of hardening systems, creating incident response plans (IRPs) and gaining the skills necessary to respond appropriately if and when an incident occurs.
+Be sure your incident response plan incorporates first responder training as well as incident team training.

 - A “Defense in Depth” strategy should be strongly considered when deciding on security software and architecture.
 As illustrated by the different types of ransomware and the multiple methods for infiltration, there is no one control that will protect systems.
 A multi-layered approach provides a variety of protection to help stop infections.
 Consider the following: